Failed Airbag Deployment – What You Should Know.

 Since 1999, car manufacturers have been required to install driver and front passenger airbags in their vehicles.
 The goal of an airbag is to slow the forward and side motion of drivers and passengers inside a vehicle after a crash.
 The airbag system consists of an airbag cushion, sensors, and an airbag inflation system.

-When a vehicle has been in an accident, the airbag crash sensor sends a signal to the airbag inflation system which inflates the bag at more than 200 miles per hour.
+When a vehicle has been in a car accident, the airbag crash sensor sends a signal to the airbag inflation system which inflates the bag at more than 200 miles per hour.
 An airbag crash sensor takes approximately 20 milliseconds to decide whether or not to deploy the airbag.
 If a sensor decides to deploy an airbag, it takes another 20 milliseconds to inflate it.
 Both of those happen in approximately 1/50 of a second.

 Car Manufacturers Lead Buyers to believe their Cars are Safe